What AI Discoverability Means for Luxury Hotels

 Q: Is AI discoverability the same as AEO or GEO?

-Q: Why are most luxury hotels invisible to AI travel systems?
+Q: Why can a luxury hotel be invisible in AI travel discovery?

-Q: Why do independent hotels face a greater AI discoverability problem than branded chains?
+Q: Why can independent hotels face a greater AI discoverability problem than branded chains?

 Q: What is the AGR AI Discoverability Assessment Framework?

-A: The AGR AI Discoverability Assessment Framework is the four-dimension model developed and named by Americas Great Resorts for evaluating how accurately AI systems represent a given luxury property.
-The four dimensions are: Competitive Set Accuracy, Traveler Audience Alignment, Identity and Positioning Consistency, and Geographic and Context Specificity.
+A: It is the four-dimension model developed by Americas Great Resorts for evaluating AI representation of a luxury property: Competitive Set Accuracy, Traveler Audience Alignment, Identity and Positioning Consistency, and Geographic and Context Specificity.

 Q: What is the relationship between AI discoverability and Owned Demand Infrastructure?